lukasbuschdev/cli/README.md

   * System utilities (`pwd`, `uptime`, `whoami`, `uname`, ...)
   * Extras (`qr`, `shorten`, `weather`, ...)
 * WYSIWYG Nano editor for creating and editing `.txt` files directly in the browser terminal
+* Nano supports standard keyboard shortcuts:
+  * `Ctrl+O` to save and close the file
+  * `Ctrl+X` to close without saving
 * Virtual file system with directories, files, and persistent editing
 * Command chaining with `&&`
 * Sudo mode for unlocking hidden behaviors
 * Easter eggs and secret commands
 * Responsive design for desktop and mobile
+* Tab autocompletion for faster typing
+* Arrow up and arrow down for navigating previous commands
 * Universal `--man` flag for detailed, educational documentation of each command
   * Synopsis
   * Purpose